A Neyman-Orthogonalization Approach to the Incidental Parameter Problem in Likelihood Models: Application to team production

 We wish to estimate the parameters of the team production model in \eqref{eq_subnet_1}--\eqref{eq_subnet_3}.
 We will be especially interested in estimating the substitution parameter $\gamma$, which drives the nature of complementarities in teams of size 2, and the team size parameter $\beta$, which reflects the premium (or penalty) associated with working together relative to working alone.
 In addition to estimating production-function parameters, we will also report estimates of a counterfactual random re-allocation of workers to teams.
 Under random assignment, average output in teams of size 2 can be written as

 where $n_2$ denotes the number of teams of size 2.
 As this quantity is an average over the worker fixed effects, it can be orthogonalized with respect to them using our approach.

 \citet{AhmadpoodJones2019} consider model (\ref{eq_teams}) without the error term $\varepsilon_j$.
 Here our goal is to address the statistical challenge caused by the presence of a large number of possibly imprecisely estimated fixed effects.
 An alternative would be to specify a distribution for author heterogeneity conditional on the team network (i.e., for all the $\eta_{i0}$'s conditional on ${{\cal{K}}}$), as in \citet{Bonhomme2021}.
-An advantage of such a procedure would be that, under correct specification, estimates are consistent even in poorly connected networks.
+An advantage of such a procedure is that, under correct specification, estimates are consistent even in poorly connected networks.
 This random-effect approach requires, however, to model how authors sort and collaborate in teams.
 Our approach avoids the need to do so.
 On the other hand, a fixed-effect approach requires that the author effects can be consistently estimated.
 In less well-connected networks, the convergence rate will be slower.
 Orthogonalization to a higher-order allows us to reduce the impact of estimation noise.

-We look at the production of academic work on economics.
+We look at the production of academic work in economics.
 We use data from \citet{DuctorFafchampsGoyalvanderLeij2014}, drawn from the EconLit database.
 These data contain a large collection of articles, indicated by their ID, together with author identifiers and a measure of {journal quality} proposed by \citet{kodrzycki2006new}.
 This measure is a ranking between 0 and 100, which we net of multiplicative time effects and will use as our outcome variable.
-We restrict the sample to articles published between 1990 and 1999, written either alone or with a single co-author.
-We only include authors who produced {at least two sole-authored articles} during the sampling period.
+In order to mitigate the variation in author fixed effects over time while ensuring sufficiently many collaborations, we restrict the sample to articles published between 1990 and 1999, written either alone or with a single co-author.{\footnote{We have also estimated the model on the entire sample, which ranges from 1970 to 1999.
+While the estimates of the substitution parameter differ somewhat in this larger sample, they are also less stable due to the fact that connectivity is lower.
+The estimates of the other parameters are similar to the ones on the 1990-1999 subsample.} We only include authors who produced {at least two sole-authored articles} during the sampling period.

 Our sample contains 91,626 articles, 10\% of which are co-authored, and 16,408 authors.
 Average journal quality differs greatly across authors, with the 10th percentile of the quality measure being 0.4, the median being 0.9, and the 90th percentile being 8.5.
 The between-author variance in journal quality is 42\% of the overall variance.
 The distribution of journal quality, in turn, is skewed to the right, with a median of 0.6, a 90th percentile of 12, and a 99th percentile of 52.
 The number of publications per author varies substantially, with a 10th percentile of 2, a median of 4, and a 90th percentile of 13.